Digital-Methods-HASS/au814638_law_petula/monarchs/README.md

 ## Overview
-This contains a tidy datset of the last 50 British monarchs, alongisde the associated R script.
+This contains a tidy datset of the last 50 British monarchs and the associated R script.

 ## Features